 Michelle Laframboise – Canadian driver who has been active in both the Canadian and US rally championships, always driving a Mitsubishi Lancer.
 She began in the Canadian series in 2010.
 By 2011, she was earning her first top-ten finish, a eighth place in the Tall Pines Rally.
 The following year, she was ninth in the Tall Pines event, which was her only finish of the year in Canada.
 She travelled across the border for some rounds of Rally America, and managed one finish: eighth overall, and third in the Open class, in the Sherwood Forest Rally.
 In 2013, she won the Open class in two American rallies: Sherwood Forest and Finger Lakes.
 She was second overall at Finger Lakes, and would have won outright but for a penalty.
 In 2014, she concentrated on Canada again, but only finished once, in the Tall Pines Rally.

 Meliza Prevedello – rallies in her native Argentina.
 She prefers big, powerful cars, and drove a Subaru Impreza in 2014.
 Her best finish was second, in the Rally de Londres.
 She was also seventh in the Rally de Aimogasta y La Costa Riojana.
 Her car for 2015 was a Mitsubishi Lancer Evo IX, which she campaigned in the Argentine championship.
 She was fourth in the RC2N/JR section of the Rally Argentina, which was her best result of the year.
 She scored another top ten in the Los Glaciares Rally, and was a regular presence in the top fifteen of Argentine rallies.
 2016 was a strong year for her, driving the Lancer.
 She earned a sixth place in the Rally Uniendo Valles de Cordoba, and won her class.
 Earlier in the season, she was eleventh in the Rally of Cordoba, and was second in class.
 Her media profile received a big rise due to her Cordoba heroics.
+In 2017, she got back into the top ten, finishing tenth in the Tafi de Valle Rally.
+She was also fourteenth in the Rally San Juan and fifteenth in the Catamarca Rally.
 She started rallying in the Impreza in 2013, and she is nicknamed “Princess” by the Argentine motoring media.